History of Baku: Oil boom

 In 1823, the world's first paraffin factory was built in the city, and in 1846, the world's first oil well was drilled in Bibi-Heybat.
 Javad Melikov from Baku had built the first kerosene factory in 1863.
 In 1873, the Russian government offered competition for free land, and Baku caught the eye of the Nobel brothers.
 In 1882, Ludvig Nobel invited technical staff to Baku from Finland, Sweden, Norway, and Germany and founded a colony that he called Villa Petrolea.
 This colony was located in the "Black City".
 Bullock-cart drivers used wineskins and flasks to transport oil until the 1870s.
 In 1883, a Rothschild's plenipotentiary arrived from Paris and created the "Caspian-Black Sea Joint-Stock Company".
 Famous Baku oil magnates of the era included Musa Nagiyev, Murtuza Mukhtarov, Shamsi Asadullayev, Seid Mirbabayev, and many others.

 The companies owned by Musa Nagiyev and Shamsi Asadullayev were the largest of Baku's oil producers.
 Established respectively in 1887 and 1893, they produced between 7 million and 12 million poods (110 to 200 Gg) of oil annually.
 The companies owned oil fields, refineries, and tankers.
 By the beginning of the next century, more than a hundred oil firms operated in Baku.

-The oil boom of the late 19th and early 20th centuries contributed to massive growth of Baku.
-Between 1856 and 1910 Baku's population grew at a faster rate than that of London, Paris or New York.
+The oil boom of the late 19th and early 20th centuries contributed to the massive growth of Baku.
+Between 1856 and 1910 Baku's population grew at a faster rate than that of London, Paris, New York, or Tokyo.